Kellegram/kellegram-xyz/src/guides/firefox_setup.md

 ## Custom user.js

 I made a custom user.js file that can be found in [my repository](https://github.com/Kellegram/my-firefox-setup).
 It can be added to any firefox profile.
 Some settings may need to be tweaked depending on your machine or usage.
 I will outline those settings in the repository README.
+This user.js was made from the [arkenfox user.js](https://github.com/arkenfox/user.js).

 ### Applying the user.js file